webplatform/docs/guides/the_css_layout_model/index.md

 {{!}}
 {{!}}}

-Table 2: Frequently used HTML elements and their types.
-Only margins between two adjacent block elements of the same subtype will collapse.
+''Table 2: Frequently used HTML elements and their types.
+Only margins between two adjacent block elements of the same subtype will collapse.''

 ==== Demonstration 5 ====